-Coated papers are manufactured at paper mills and should not be confused with paper that is coated at a commercial printing company during the printing process with UV coating or flood varnish, which is applied in-line on a printing press as a job prints or afterward.
+Coated papers are manufactured at paper mills and should not be confused with paper that is coated at a commercial printing company during the printing process with UV coating or flood varnish, which is applied in-line on a printing press as a job print or afterwards.

 Coated Paper Types

-Gloss-coated paper is shiny and supports high contrast and a wider color gamut than other types of paper.
-It is often used for marketing materials and magazines with a lot of color images.
-Gloss paper lends a “pop” to color images printed on it that doesn’t occur on uncoated papers.
+Gloss-coated paper is shiny and supports high contrast and a wider colour gamut than other types of paper.
+It is often used for marketing materials and magazines with a lot of colour images.
+Gloss paper lends a “pop” to colour images printed on it that doesn’t occur on uncoated papers.
 It can, however, exhibit glare, which makes any text harder to read.

 Dull-coated paper is a better choice when images and text are both important in a print job.
 The reduction of glare on the dull-coated paper makes the text easy to read, while the coated surface delivers a smooth, high-quality base for image reproduction.

 Matte-coated paper is similar to dull coated.
 It is a little lighter to the touch and less shiny than matte paper.
 From a quality standpoint, it is the least premium of the coated stocks, and it is usually the least expensive as a result.